wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/update-windows-clients/includes/6-troubleshoot-windows-updates.md

 #### Uninstall drivers

 If you suspect a driver to be problematic, you can uninstall the driver.
-To uninstall a unwanted driver:
+To uninstall an unwanted driver:

 1. Open **Device Manager**.
 2. Locate the device driver with the problem driver installed, right select it, and then select **Uninstall**.